Revisited apparent horizon entropy and GSL in modified gravity: Gravity

 \subsection{Results for $f(R)$ Models}

 In the following, we are interested in re-examining the validity of GSL of thermodynamics, using our general formalism, in five viable $f(R)$ gravity models, consisting of the AB, Starobinsky, Exponential, Hu-Sawicki, and Tsujikawa models.
 It should be noted that all of these models were previously evaluated using the conventional formulation for the horizon entropy, $S_{\rm A}=Af_{\rm R}/(4{G})$, without the integral term in (\ref{sar3}), as presented in \cite{Asadzadeh:2016}.
+Moreover we evaluate the effective energy conditions for all of the $f(R)$models.